GusC-Git/dsc-phase-2-project-online/README.md

 This graph provides a feel for everything.
 The points on the main graph show the distribution of house grades in relation to price, with darker coloring showing a greater concentration of houses sold at that grade/price combination.
 Across the graph we have a contrasting-colored line that shows the average relationship across grade.
 On the sides are histogram plots of both grade (on top) and price(to the right) providing the corresponding distribution.
 The Pearson correlation coefficient between the two is 0.65282, a moderately high coefficient and thus a fairly strong correlation.

 ### Q3: How does Sale Price Relate to Distance From Microsoft and Amazon HQ?
+As a business, we would like to decide whether it would be better for our future employees if we were to establish a singluar HQ, or if we were to split it into multiple offices scattered about the area.
+In order to answer with, we will analyze how the location of 2 of the largest HQs in Seattle relate to housing price.
 <img src = "./images/map_of_hq_and_center.PNG">
 The red markers indicate the the locations of Microsoft and Amazon HQ while the blue marker is the centerpoint between the two. lat/long for the HQs was found thanks to Google and centerpoint is the average of the lat/long.
 I then used the pythagorean theorem to calculate the distance between each sold house and this centerpoint with the following:
 ```